Moskeet/test-video/README.md

 Auth installation:
 * Run from the `[projectPath]/auth/` folder `bin/install` it will:
-    * install dependencies via composer + request(prompt) access to DB (access parameters) just click `Enter` on each parameter, to use default values
+    * install dependencies via composer + access to DB (access parameters) (all default values should be used)
       * critical values are (they are set by default):
         ```
         client_id: 1_3ywdlzyn1iyockc0wg0woksgswowss8gso84ow44scwo8ks84k